GSejas/markdown-toolbar/docs/ARCHITECTURE.md

-# Markdown Toolbar Extension - Architecture Documentation
+# Markdown Extended Toolbar Extension - Architecture Documentation

 ## 🏗️ System Architecture Overview

 ### Design Philosophy

-The Markdown Toolbar Extension follows a **clean architecture** pattern with clear separation of concerns, dependency injection for testability, and a modular approach that allows easy extension and maintenance.
+The Markdown Extended Toolbar Extension follows a **clean architecture** pattern with clear separation of concerns, dependency injection for testability, and a modular approach that allows easy extension and maintenance.

 ```
 ┌─────────────────────────────────────────────────────────────┐